khamitimur/AmazingDelegateCommand/README.md

 ## Why?

 Let's say that you are developing financial application and you have `Command` pattern already applied.
 And it works fine for global commands like `Transfer` and `Deposit`.
-But now you want to create a command, for example, `Export` that is specific to one of the application's screens.
+But now you want to create a command `Export` that is specific to one of the application's screens.
 What do you do?
 You create a class that implements your command protocol.
 And here is where the problem arise.
 You just created a separate class for a command that is tightly coupled with one of many screens in the application.
 That's where `AmazingTargetCommand` comes to rescue.

 ## Usage